Marc Bulger: New Orleans Saints/Atlanta Falcons

-Bulger was selected by the New Orleans Saints in the sixth round of the 2000 NFL Draft, 168th overall, and spent training camp with the team before being waived.
+Bulger was selected by the New Orleans Saints in the sixth round of the 2000 NFL draft, 168th overall, and spent training camp with the team before being waived.
 He was the fifth quarterback taken in the draft and one of the six taken before Tom Brady.

 Bulger then spent two weeks on the practice squad of the Atlanta Falcons during the 2000 season.

 St. Louis Rams

+2000–2001

-After spending time on the St. Louis Rams practice squad late in the 2000 season, Bulger was re-signed by the Rams on January 12, 2001.
-Bulger did not see action in any contests during his first season with the Rams; he was inactive as the third quarterback for 16 regular season games and all three postseason contests.
+The St. Louis Rams signed Bulger to the practice squad late in the 2000 season.
+He re-signed with the Rams on January 12, 2001.
+As the third-string quarterback in 2001, Bulger did not see any playing time as the team advanced to Super Bowl XXXVI.

-2002 season
+2002

-In 2002, after the Rams started 0–5, Bulger filled in for an injured Jamie Martin, who had been filling in for the injured Kurt Warner.
-Bulger finished the season with a 6–0 record in games that he both started and finished, but he was injured early in a game against the Seattle Seahawks, and the Rams ended the season at 7–9.
+In 2002, after the Rams started 0–5, Bulger filled in for an injured Jamie Martin, who had been filling in for the injured Kurt Warner, who was the reigning league MVP.
+Bulger finished the season with a 6–0 record in games that he both started and finished, but he was injured early in a game against the Seattle Seahawks, and the Rams ended the season at 7–9 and missed the playoffs one year removed from their NFC Championship.

-2003 season
+2003

 Bulger entered the 2003 season as Warner's backup, but was promoted to No. 1 on the depth chart after Warner committed five turnovers and suffered a concussion in an opening week loss to the New York Giants.
 Bulger then led the Rams to a regular-season record of 12–4, securing the NFC West title and a first-round bye.
 The Rams went on to lose a double-overtime thriller to the eventual NFC Champion Carolina Panthers in the divisional round of the playoffs.
 Bulger made the Pro Bowl where he was the game's MVP.

-2004 season
+2004

 Bulger's performance in 2003 solidified his position as the Rams' starting quarterback.
 Warner was released in June 2004, and the Rams signed Bulger to a four-year, $19.1 million contract.
 The Rams went 8–8 in 2004, narrowly losing the division to the heavily favored Seattle Seahawks, but earned a wild-card berth in a mediocre NFC.

 The Rams defeated Seattle for a third time in the wild-card round, but lost the following week at the hands of the Atlanta Falcons in the Divisional Round by a wide 17–47 margin.

-2005 season
+2005

 On October 17, against the Indianapolis Colts, Bulger injured his right shoulder.
 After missing two games, he returned to the field on November, 20 against the Arizona Cardinals where he re-injured his shoulder.
 He was then placed on IR on Christmas Day in 2005.
-He finished the 2005 season with 14 Touchdowns, 9 Interceptions and a 94.4 passer rating.
+He finished the 2005 season with 14 Touchdowns, nine Interceptions and a 94.4 passer rating.